-The combination of these projected conditions increases the likelihood of future damage to the seawall that could jeopardize the residence atop the bluff.
-As discussed in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), armoring structures along the coast, while intended to safeguard upland properties, offers only temporary protection, eventually leaving homes and property at risk.
-The seawall may become vulnerable to more frequent inundation during high tides, king tides, and storms, as well as from storm runoff.
-Bluff erosion as a result of precipitation, groundwater drainage, wind force, and slumping may also exert pressure on the seawall from the landward side, and potentially destabilize the seawall material.
+The combination of these projected conditions increases the likelihood of future damage to the seawall and seacave/notch fill that could jeopardize the residence atop the bluff.
+As discussed in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), armoring structures along the coast, while intended to safeguard upland properties, offer only temporary protection, eventually leaving homes and property at risk.
+The seawall and seacave/notch fill may become vulnerable to more frequent inundation during high tides, king tides, and storms, as well as from storm runoff.
+Bluff erosion as a result of precipitation, groundwater drainage, wind force, and slumping may also exert pressure on the seawall and seacave/notch fill from the landward side, and potentially destabilize the seawall and seacave/notch fill material.

-The seawall has the potential to exacerbate the impacts of sea level rise and increased storm and wave activity on State sovereign land.
-Without sand replenishment, the beach area seaward of the seawall would be subject to width reduction and loss from erosion, scour, and coastal squeeze (i.e., the reduction of beach width due to the inability of the beach to naturally migrate landward as a result of hard armoring infrastructure).
+The seawall and seacave/notch fill have the potential to exacerbate the impacts of sea level rise and increased storm and wave activity on State sovereign land.
+Without sand replenishment, the beach area seaward of the seawall and seacave/notch fill would be subject to width reduction and loss from erosion, scour, and coastal squeeze (i.e., the reduction of beach width due to the inability of the beach to naturally migrate landward as a result of hard armoring infrastructure).

-The lease is a 10-year General Lease - Protective Structure Use that began on June 1, 2020 and may be subject to the climate change effects of the projected sea level rise scenario provided above.
+The lease is a 10-year General Lease - Protective Structure Use that began on June 1, 2020 and may be subject to the climate change effects of the projected scenario of 0.9 foot of sea level rise (from year 2000 levels) by 2030.
 Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation or dislodgement.
-Further climate change impact analyses on the leased facilities will be assessed at the time the lease is up for renewal in 2030 and would be based on projected sea level rise scenarios at that time.
+Further climate change impact analyses on the leased facilities will be assessed at the time the lease is up for renewal in 2030 and will be based on projected sea level rise scenarios at that time.